AnyBody/tutorials/A_study_of_studies/intro.md

 * `tEnd`: The time at which the study ends.
 This often needs to be set by the user.
 * `nStep`: Specifies how many steps the system should use to go from tStart to tEnd.

-## Understanding the Structure of the a Study
+## Understanding the Structure of a Study

 Let's take a closer look at the first line of the study: